The Geometric Inductive Bias of Grokking: Bypassing Phase Transitions via Architectural Topology: Introduction

 \section{Introduction}

 Neural networks often exhibit complex and unintuitive learning dynamics.
 One of the most striking examples is grokking: a delayed phase transition in which a model achieves near-perfect training accuracy while test accuracy remains low, followed by a sudden transition to full generalization after prolonged optimization.
-Originally observed in small models trained on algorithmic tasks, grokking has become a central phenomenon for studying the relationship between optimization, generalization, and implicit bias.
+Originally observed in small models trained on algorithmic tasks \citep{power2022grokking}, grokking has become a central phenomenon for studying the relationship between optimization, generalization, and implicit bias.
+Prior efforts to shorten this delay have operated at the level of data augmentation \citep{abramov2025grokking} or optimizer design \citep{lee2024grokfast}.
+In this work, we take a third approach: architectural intervention.

-In parallel, mechanistic interpretability aims to uncover the internal algorithms learned by neural networks.
-For example, prior work has shown that Transformers trained on modular addition eventually implement structured representations related to discrete Fourier features \citep{nanda2023progress}.
+Mechanistic interpretability has shown that Transformers trained on modular arithmetic eventually implement structured representations based on discrete Fourier features \citep{nanda2023progress}.
 However, much of this work is post-hoc: researchers analyze models only after grokking has occurred, inferring mechanisms from frozen weights.

-In this work, we take a complementary interventional approach.
+We instead adopt a complementary interventional methodology.
 Rather than analyzing a trained model, we modify architectural structure \textit{before} training to test whether specific representational degrees of freedom influence grokking dynamics.

-Our central hypothesis is that standard Transformer architectures possess degrees of freedom that exceed the minimal symmetry requirements of commutative, periodic tasks such as modular addition.
-As demonstrated by \citet{zhong2023clock}, this excess capacity allows standard networks to converge on diverse, sometimes messy, piecewise solutions (the ``Pizza'' algorithm) rather than the elegant, continuous Fourier solution (the ``Clock'' algorithm).
+Our central hypothesis is that standard Transformer architectures possess degrees of freedom that exceed the minimal symmetry requirements of commutative, periodic tasks such as modular arithmetic.
+As demonstrated by \citet{zhong2023clock}, this excess capacity allows standard networks to converge on diverse, sometimes fragmented, piecewise solutions (the ``Pizza'' algorithm) rather than the structured, continuous Fourier solution (the ``Clock'' algorithm).
 We hypothesize that these additional degrees of freedom enable memorization-heavy solution pathways that delay the emergence of invariant representations \citep{zhong2023clock, lei2025construct, prieto2025grokking}.
+We isolate and study two independent architectural factors: